 Carolina Indian Trader

-Francis Marion statue comes to his day.
-Were you here?
+Francis Marion statue shows honor for Marion Were you here?
 Santee National Wildlife Refuge invites you to

 Sweeten your natural experience with a history lesson